onyilam/forty-jekyll-theme/projects.md

 				<header class="major">
 					<h3>Uniform or Not: An Image Classifier</h3>
 				</header>
-				<p>This is the first neural network I trained using 1983 images of individuals in uniform, and 1697 of random images. </p>
+				<p>This is the first neural network I trained using 1983 images of individuals in uniform, and 1697 of random images.
+The model achieves 90% accuracy, which is not great for production but decent on my first foray into neural networks. </p>
 				<ul class="actions">
 					<li><a href="frontend.html" class="button">Learn more</a></li>
 				</ul>